jwkidd3/sb_azure/hol/04. build-mobile-app-with-web-client/README.md

 <a name="publish-a-ContactList-web-client-ui"></a>
 ## Publish a ContactList Web Client UI

-This tutorial shows how to consume an API app from JavaScript code in a website that is served from a different domain than the API app.
+This lab shows how to consume an API app from JavaScript code in a website that is served from a different domain than the API app.
 The sample client uses AngularJS.

 In the ContactsList sample application, the ContactsList.Angular project is a simple AngularJS client for the ContactsList.API Web API project.